wso2/docs-choreo-dev/en/docs/administration/customize-the-developer-portal.md

 # Customize the Developer Portal

-You can share APIs internally and externally through the Choreo Developer Portal.
+The Developer Portal allows API consumers to find and consume APIs with ease.
 You can change the look and feel of your Developer Portal by changing the theme to match your brand.
 Doing so will help you give a better developer experience to your users.

-To configure the Developer Portal theme, follow the steps given below:
+To customize the Developer Portal theme, follow the steps given below:

 !!!
 Note
-    - To change the Developer Portal theme for an organization, you need to be an admin user of that organization.<br/><br/>
+    - To customize the Developer Portal theme for an organization, you need to be an admin user of that organization.<br/><br/>
-    - If you want to remove any theme change you make, you need to reset to the default theme.
-Choreo does not support undoing a specific change and reverting to the previous theme.
+    - You cannot undo a change and restore or revert to a previous version of the theme.
+However, you can reset it to the default theme.

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/) using a Google, GitHub, or Microsoft account.